ElijahA1/Trump-It-/README.md

     - [x] Image and text binding via ViewModel
     - [ ] Card dealing animation with Lottie
     - [ ] Game logic and scoring engine
-    - [ ] Multiplayer support
 👨‍💻 Author
-Built by Elijah A., a mission systems technician and developer transitioning into Systems Administration.
-Passionate about maintainable architecture, UI polish, and high-impact technical roles in defense and aerospace.
+Built by Elijah A., aspiring software developer.
+Passionate about maintainable architecture and polished UI.